simonwiles/gh-pages-2021/slides.md

 ### GitHub Pages and Static Site Generators

 - You can use any SSG with GitHub Pages
-  - Once the pages are built (on your laptop or some other way) they are just static `.html` pages (and related resources), and can be uploaded to a GitHub Pages-enabled repository just like the files we've been working with
+  - Once the pages are built (on your laptop or some other way) they are just static `.html` pages
+    (and related resources), and can be uploaded to a GitHub Pages-enabled repository just like
+    the files we've been using so far.

 <!-- .element class="fragment" -->

 - GitHub Pages has Jekyll built in
-  - This makes it **considerably** easier to work with
+  - This makes it **considerably** easier to work with.

 <!-- .element class="fragment" -->